alejobh/animating-svg-css/README.md

 ## Steps
 * Clone the project.
 * When working on an exercise you have to copy the content inside the SVG file and paste it inside the `body` tag.
-* Modify all the id's as you place.
+* Modify all the id's as you please.
 * Start making magic and having fun on `styles.css` file :3

 ### Second exercise